Medical Errors & Negligence

 1. WAS SOMEONE NEGLIGENT?

-First, one must prove that the doctor or nurse was negligent.
+First, we must prove that the doctor or nurse was negligent.
 This is not as obvious as one might think.
 A poor outcome does not mean someone was negligent.
 For example, all surgeries have risks and a bad surgical outcome might simply fall under the acceptable risks of surgery.
 Further, a family physician may have an entirely reasonable explanation for missing a diagnosis of cancer and thus cannot be faulted for that.

 2. DID THAT NEGLIGENCE CAUSE YOU TO BE WORSE OFF?